cheminfo/process-scheduler/README.md

   - `status`: Possible status are `queued`, `running`, `success`, `error`
   - `message`: the error message if `status` is `error`.
 - `message`: notifies that process has sent a message.
 The message sent by the process is in the `data` property
-  - `id`: id of the process configuration thaht lanuched the process
+  - `id`: id of the process configuration that lanuched the process
   - `uid`: id of the process that sent a message
   - `data`: data sent by the process